PierreCugnet/Loan-Prediction/README.md

 # TODO :

-- More data pre-processing (ie: Discuss missing value, for now num datas were changed by their median but i need to check if just removing the datas wouldn't provide better results)
+- More data pre-processing (ie: Discuss missing value, for now num datas were changed by their median but i need to check if just removing the datas wouldn't provide better results  DONE: drop NA won't provide better results)
 - More and more data pre-processing (ie : discussing encoding cat datas)
 - More and more and more data pre-processing (ie: Feature selection)
 - Hyper parameter tuning (Implement Grid Searching)